nathaa13/CyberSecurity-AttackType-Detection/README.md

 ---

 ## 🎯 How to Use the Application

+Go to the "Login" page and enter "ANASKA" as the username and "cyberA24" as the password

 The application allows predicting the type of cybersecurity attack in two ways: